ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 # Objective

-In this documentation, we will discuss a step-by-step approach to benchmark and size your OVHcloud MongoDB cluster based on a specific load.
-This includes estimating resource requirements and configuring your cluster.
+This guide aims to provide a detailed, step-by-step approach to benchmarking and sizing your OVHcloud MongoDB cluster based on specific loads.
+It covers estimating resource requirements, configuring the cluster, and using tools like YCSB and SimRunner for performance testing.
+By following this guide, you will be able to measure throughput, latency, and make informed decisions about the appropriate OVHcloud plan to meet your application's needs, ensuring optimal performance and scalability.

 ## Setting Up Benchmarking Tools